JRBonilla/bg.cut/README.md

 # bg.cut

 bg.cut is a powerful and intuitive image processing tool designed to simplify background removal from images while providing users with the flexibility to choose specific objects to retain.
-The application combines advanced technologies to achieve precise results, utilizing YOLO v8 for detecting object bounding boxes and MobileSAM for fast and accurate instance segmentation.
-Additionally, OpenCV is seamlessly incorporated for efficient mask data handling and manipulation.
+The application combines YOLO v8 for detecting object bounding boxes that are then passed off to MobileSAM for fast and accurate instance segmentation.
+Additionally, OpenCV is incorporated for efficient mask data handling and manipulation.

 ## Features